-This past February I had the pleasure of going to lunch with my mother-in-law at a new Brazilian restaurant.
+This past February I had the pleasure of going to lunch at a new Brazilian restaurant.
 While I was there, I was introduced to something totally delicious, cream of jalapeńo soup, which is surprisingly not spicy.
 Now, I’m a huge fan of creamy soups, especially chicken or mushroom, so I had to try it.
 Three small bowls later, I was hooked and slightly embarrassed.
-After some experimenting, I can now overindulge in the privacy of my own soup eating sweats and post the recipe for you as well.
+After some experimenting, I can now overindulge in the privacy of my own kitchen.
 Enjoy!

 4 – jalapeńo’s, seeds removed and chunked

 1 tsp. – salt

 ½ cup – Parmesan cheese

 Cayenne pepper, chipotle chili powder or red chili powder optional

 In a large heavy pot over medium-high heat, melt the butter and sauté the onion, jalapeńos, and carrots, stir frequently until onions are translucent 8-10 minutes.
 Remove from heat and transfer vegetables to a food processor, add 1 cup of chicken broth and pulse until contents are smooth.
 I let it run for 3-5 minutes, pulsing every 45 seconds or so.
 (You may substitute a hand held emulsifier if preferred but add all of the chicken broth and flour at this point.)